This is the main content.

 • Stone fruits make wonderful jams and preserves.

-Peaches and nectarines are good sources of antioxidant vitamins C and A, potassium, and dietary fiber.
-One medium peach (5.3 oz) provides about 60 calories, and the following:
+Peaches, nectarines, and plums are good sources of vitamin C. One medium peach (5.3 oz) provides about 60 calories and the following:

 Fat: 0.5 g/1% DV